jpotapova/assemble-talk/README.md

 ### Knowledge

 Participants are required to understand HTML.
 Knowledge of Grunt is not required but would be very helpful.
+For the optional topics node.js knowledge is required.

 ### Environment